Joseph Chader: 1958 Minister

 On March 14, 1958, in the backdrop of a national crisis in which Armenians participated on both sides, Chader was named Minister of Planning in the cabinet of Sami Solh.
 He thus became the first Armenian to become a national government minister.
 Moreover, he was the second Kataeb member to serve as a government minister (Jean Skaff had been a minister in the interim cabinet of May 12-August 18, 1953).
 Chader's tenure as Minister lasted until September 24, 1958.

 1960 election

 In the 1960 general election Chader was named as the Armenian Catholic candidate of the joint Kataeb-Armenian Revolutionary Federation (Tashnaq) 'People's List' in Beirut I electoral district.
 He won the seat, having obtained 21,765 votes according to official sources.
-According to an unofficial summary covering most of the polling booths, Chader got the vote of 98.1% of the Jewish voters who cast their ballots, 86.5% of the Maronites, 76.2% of the Greek Catholic, 61.7% of the Greek Orthodox, 58% of the Armenian Orthodox, 78.1% of other Christian groups (such as Latin Catholics, Assyrians, Chaldeans) and 28.7% of the Muslim vote.
+According to an unofficial summary covering most of the polling booths, Chader got the vote of 98.1% of the Jewish voters who cast their ballots, 86.5% of the Maronites, 76.2% of the Greek Catholic, 61.7% of the Greek Orthodox, 58% of the Armenian Orthodox, 78.1% of other Christian groups (such as Latin Catholics, Assyrians, Chaldean Catholics) and 28.7% of the Muslim vote.